Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Experiments

+Table~\ref{tab:robustness_metrics} demonstrates that NNS-EMD is more robust than M3S across all the three noise types as NNS-EMD shows lower CE and Relative CE, indicating its better resilience to noise.
+Specifically, under Gaussian noise, NNS-EMD has a CE of 119.08\% and a Relative CE of 120.99\%, both of which are significantly lower than those of M3S, which are 129.49\% and 129.73\% respectively.
+For impulse noise, \alg's CE is 104.29\% and its Relative CE is 104.59\%, indicating that \alg is more robust to outliers than M3S, whose CE is 138.75\% and Relative CE is 138.94\%.
+Furthermore, \alg shows the highest robustness against impulse noise, followed by shot noise, with Gaussian noise posing the greatest challenge.
+This pattern suggests that NNS-EMD is more robust to localized and discrete perturbations (characteristic of impulse and shot noise) compared to the continuous corruptions of Gaussian noise.
+Overall, NNS-EMD exhibits substantial improvement in robustness over M3S across all the tested noise types.

+\textbf{Batch Processing on GPU.} We further evaluate the performance improvement of \alg obtained when using batch processing (as described in Sec.~\ref{sec:improvement}), especially on large datasets.
+We compare the execution time of \alg with or without batch processing across dataset sizes ranging from 1,024 to 16,384.
+These datasets are sampled with replacements from the DOTmark dataset \cite{schrieber2016dotmark} with an image size of $32\times 32$.
+From the results in Table~\ref{tab:vectorization}, batch processing achieves significant speedup across all the tested dataset sizes.
+Note that the speedup from batch processing becomes more pronounced as the dataset size becomes larger.
+This showcases a nearly 10-fold acceleration from $2.5\times$ for 1,024 images to $23\times$ for 16,384 images.

-In \alg, the NNS operation needs a specific distance metric to measure the distances between data points, in order to identify nearest neighbors.
-This directly impacts the accuracy and robustness of the approximation results.
+\textbf{Comparison of \texorpdfstring{$L_1$ and $L_2$}{L1 and L2} Distances.} In \alg, the NNS operation needs a distance metric to measure the distances between data points, in order to identify nearest neighbors.
+This distance metric directly impacts the accuracy and robustness of the approximation results.

-In Tab.~\ref{tab:relative_error}, we compare the relative error and standard deviation of \alg with respect to the exact EMD to evaluate the $L_1$ and $L_2$ distance metrics on the DOTmark dataset.
-Relative Error (RE) is computed as $RE = |R_p - R_p^{opt}| / R_p^{opt}$, where $R_p$ and $R_p^{opt}$ represent the results computed by \alg and the exact EMD with $L_p$ distance ($p\in \{1,2\}$), respectively.
-To ensure the reliability of our findings, we repeat this experiment ten times by randomly picking images of each image size, and compute the mean and standard deviation of RE.
-Tab.~\ref{tab:relative_error} shows that the $L_2$-based \alg yields a more accurate approximation to the exact EMD than the $L_1$ distance.
-Further, the $L_2$ distance demonstrates superior stability over the $L_1$ distance.
+In Table~\ref{tab:relative_error}, we compare the relative error of \alg with respect to the exact EMD to evaluate the $L_1$ and $L_2$ distances on the DOTmark dataset.
+The relative error is computed as $|R_p - R_p^{opt}| / R_p^{opt}$, where $R_p$ and $R_p^{opt}$ represent the results of \alg and the exact EMD with $L_p$ distance ($p\in \{1,2\}$), respectively.
+For each repeat of this experiment, 10 images are randomly selected for each image size.
+We summarize the mean and SD of the relative error across 10 repeats to ensure the reliability of our findings.
+Table~\ref{tab:relative_error} shows that the $L_2$-based \alg yields a more accurate approximation to the exact EMD than the $L_1$ distance.
+Further, the $L_2$ distance demonstrates superior stability (smaller SD) over the $L_1$ distance.